-Thank you for your interest in the Ryerson, Centennial, George Brown Collaborative Nursing Program!
+Thank you for your interest in the Toronto Metropolitan University (TMU), Centennial, George Brown Collaborative Nursing Program!
 Across our three locations, we offer a dynamic, and responsive educational program that will take you where you want to go as a new graduate nurse and launch you confidently into an exciting and fulfilling nursing career.

 Our program will provide you with solid theoretical foundations and opportunities to apply what you’re learning in practice and research experiences across all four years.
 You’ll have access to dedicated and knowledgeable faculty and instructors who have a strong and ongoing engagement in clinical practice settings and in some of the most pressing challenges being faced in health care, both in Canada and globally.